 All staff have access to SIMS.net and its use is an essential part of the way we work at NHHS.
 Lesson registration is taken in SIMS.net and we use the facility to track aspects of student behaviour lesson by lesson.
 All teachers will find their class lists inside Assessment Manager complete with a comprehensive range of prior attainment and baseline data and associated targets to inform their work with the students.
 All termly tracking and end of year reporting is done electronically in SIMS.net.
 Our e-mail system is well developed and indispensable to the way we work.
 Staff have access to SIMS, email and the school network from home.
 We use the InTouch facility in SIMS to communicate routinely with parents via email and text.
+We also use the parental app so that parents can see the achievement and behaviour points their child is awarded.
 We have a very well developed facilitates for anytime, anywhere learning for our students, supporting and enhancing what we do with them face to face in school.
 Show My Homework is used to share detailed instructions for all homework.
 This can be accessed by students and parents from any web enabled device.
 Each week around 1,000 homeworks are issued on Show My Homework.
-MINTclass was introduced in September 2017, supporting teachers to develop seating plans based on easily accessible student information.
+MINTclass was recently introduced, supporting teachers to develop seating plans based on easily accessible student information.
 It is also being used to share seating plans and teaching strategies.